BooMinSeong/SPOReasoning/README.md

 Figure 1: Changes in PRM scores according to training epochs.

 We also investigated the relationship between the PRM scores and the model's actual answer correctness. **Figure 1** illustrates the trend of PRM scores throughout training.
-While this graph shows how PRM scores change with training epochs, it is important to note that, as we will discuss further in the **Discussion** section, this change in PRM scores does not directly correlate with the model's actual answer correctness. [ref]
+While this graph shows how PRM scores change with training epochs, it is important to note that, as we will discuss further in the **Discussion** section, this change in PRM scores does not directly correlate with the model's actual answer correctness.

 ---